GastonZalba/ol-wfst/README.md

 ### Some considerations

 - If the features/vertex appear to be slightly off after adding them, check the _Number of Decimals_ in your Workplace, you may have to increment that to have a more accurete preview.
--   You can configure a Basic Authentication with this client, but in some cases is recommended setting that on an reverse proxy on the backend.
+- You can configure a _Basic Authentication_ or an _HTTP Header Proxy Authentication_ with this client, but in some cases is recommended setting that on an reverse proxy on the backend.
+- If you don't use a reverse proxy, remeber configure [cors](https://docs.geoserver.org/latest/en/user/production/container.html#enable-cors)

 ## Changelog